AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 <h5><a id="component-references">Component references</a></h5>

-You might face the issue that you need to keep component references in properties of the controller to access them once the event listener will be restored.
-In general, component objects are stored outside the scope of the controller.
-However, if you need to store a list of component references, you need to have a property with type ComponentList.
+Simple component references (one component per property) will be handled automatically by the framework and will be rewired once the controller will be reactivated.
+Sometimes you might also need to have a property list of component references for handling a dynamic and generated form for example.
+To achieve this you have to wrap them in <span class="code-hint">ComponentList</span>.

   <pre class="code-white line-numbers language-php">
   	<code class="imp-code language-php"><?php